 All legislative efforts are funded personally by Dr. & Mrs. Chang.
 The Foundation supports their efforts.

-Need For Swim School Safety Standards
+Need for Early Childhood Group Swim Instruction Safety Standards

 In the early morning hours of February 11, 2018, three-year-old Mitchell Chang’s heart beat for the last time.
 He died from complications of drowning at Love to Swim School the previous day.
 The very place that Mitchell was supposed to learn a life-saving skill ultimately brought his death.